Banner

 The more one discovered the more it looked as though she was the victim of stitch up.
 She probably annoyed the Council Leader at some time.

-Eventually Bexley Council decided it would refuse to answer any more questions on the subject and BiB added the following note to all Maxine Fothergill related blogs which made it obvious that the likelihood was that she had made enemies of too many people and they were out to get her.
+Eventually Bexley Council decided it would refuse to answer any more questions on the subject and BiB added a note to all Maxine Fothergill related blogs which made it obvious that the likelihood was that she had made enemies of too many people and they were out to get her.
 [Since removed.]

 You may also recall that John Watson threatened to take the case to Court using Judicial Review procedures.
 He failed to reach even the starting block because it was ruled that John did not have any close personal involvement in the case.
 He was merely a bystander.